paddycull/PSOracleQuery/README.md

 This is a PowerShell function to query an Oracle database from Windows, using OS Authentication or database user credentials.
 The user can pass queries or SQL files to run against a database.
 It works for databases hosted on both Windows and Linux servers.

 #### Dependencies
 To access the database, the function uses ODP.NET dll files.
-If these are not installed locally, the function will try to use the dll files from the Oracle home on the target server to access the database.
-This only works if the target server is a Windows server, if it's a Linux server you need to have ODP.NET installed locally.
+The required file is located in the bin directory of this module.

 # Output Examples